dubhater/vapoursynth-sangnom/README.md

 *   aa: the strength of anti-aliasing, this value is considered in 8 bit clip
     *   default: 48
     *   range: 0 ...
 128
+    *   note: in AVISynth SangNom2, the default is aa=48, aac=0, but in this plugin default aa=48 for all planes

+***
+*   algo: the algorithm which to use
+    *   default: 0
+    *   0: the orignal one which compute the same result as AVISynth SangNom2
+    *   1: the modified one which should be more accurate but much slower on performance

 ***
 *   planes: planes which are processed